leticiafossato/ironhack-projects/Project 3- Fortnite/README.md

 - Solo Kills / Match
 - Solo Kills / Minutes

-## Step-to-Step
+## Process
-- Use raw web-scraping to collect who are TOP 25 players best classified at Fortnite's World Cup 2019;<br>
+1. Use raw web-scraping to collect who are TOP 25 players best classified at Fortnite's World Cup 2019;<br>
-- Use an API to collect the data about TOP 25 players (It's not informations about the World Cup);<br>
+2. Use an API to collect the data about TOP 25 players (It's not informations about the World Cup);<br>
 <a href="https://dash.fortnite-api.com/">API Source <br></a>
-- Filter the players which profile it's privated or the data it's unavailable;<br>
+3. Filter the players which profile it's privated or the data it's unavailable;<br>
-- Use an API to collect my data;<br>
+4. Use the same API to collect my account data;<br>
-- Store the results on my own database;<br>
+5. Store the results on my own database;<br>
-- Analyze results on Tableau.<br>
+6. Analyze results on Tableau.<br>

-### Learning Process
+## Learning Process
-## Challenge
+### Challenge
 - Low public information about Fortnite to analyze;
 - Make the subject interesting for who don't play.